carterjones/carterjones/README.md

 # Hi.
 I'm Carter.

-I'm a security infrastructure engineer with over 10 years of experience in the security industry as a developer (infrastructure engineering/application security), consultant, and researcher.
+I'm a security generalist over 15 years of experience in the security industry as a product security researcher and engineer, DevOps practitioner, developer (infrastructure engineering/application security), and consultant.
 I communicate fluently with both computers and humans.

 - ✉️ Contact me on [LinkedIn](https://www.linkedin.com/in/carterjones/)
 - 💼 Download my [resume](https://resume.carterjones.info/)